 Optional: Whipped topping and ground espresso beans

 First, brew your coffee.
+Then, transform into your favorite barista.
 Here are my favorite methods:

 - Cold brew!
 Measure out your ground coffee and water ratio.
 Put it all in a french press, cover with cellophane, and let it just sit for 12 hours before you're ready to make your iced coffee.
 Because of the missing heat, cold brewing will give you a less acidic coffee as well as less caffeine.
 Very refreshing!

 - Espresso.
 If your coffee maker has the setting option, make a nice espresso.
 It's good and heavy, and will really wake you up!
 You'll get a very full, pure coffee flavor to mix into your latte.
 If you don't have that setting, you can usually find a good stovetop espresso maker, like I did.
 After the coffee is made, allow it to cool completely.

 Next, in a pitcher, combine coffee, milk, and flavoring and stir.
 For best results, refrigerate for a while to let it get cold.

 Finally, put it all together.
 Put ice in a few glasses and pour the coffee mixture evenly.